TACC-Cloud/tapis-cli/docs/templating/index.rst

     }

-Submitting this file to the Tapis jobs service using ``tapis jobs submit`` will result in a job request being sent where ``{{ username }}`` is replaced with the current Tapis username and ``{{ iso8601_basic_short }}`` will be replaced with an IS0-8601 date stamp of format ``YYYMMDDTHHmmss``.
+Submitting this file to the Tapis jobs service using ``tapis jobs submit`` would result in a job request being to the proper app ID and ``{{ iso8601_basic_short }}`` is be replaced with an IS0-8601 date stamp ``YYYMMDDTHHmmss``.

 Nifty, eh?
-There's much more than can be done with this system!
+There's much more that can be done.
+The system supports dozens of built-in and run-time variables, and can be extended by the end user without coding.
+Also, since the system is built using Python's Jinja2 module, any Jinja syntax can be used, including conditionals and iterators.

 *********
 Variables
 *********

 There are two classes of variables supported by the template system:
-"core" and "project".
+"core" variables and "project" variables.
 Core variables are provided by the CLI with no options for user configuration, while project variables are set via a file in *.ini* format.

 Core variables
 ==============

-These are, in effect, global variables representing the state and environment of the CLI itself.
+These are global variables representing the state and environment of the CLI itself.
 They are intended for use in any app, job, system, or metadata definition without additional configuration.
 You can find the name and value of core variables via the command